 Choose between progress and backwardness.

-To reject the Islam as a heretical doctrine, it is not necessary to read the Koran, because it is publically known that the Islam rejects the Trinity and the devine sonship of Jesus Christ.
-It is impossible to unite Christianity and Islam, because the Islam rejects basic doctrines of Christianity.
+To reject the Islam as a heretical doctrine, it is not necessary to read the Koran because it is publically known that the Islam rejects the Trinity and the devine sonship of Jesus Christ.
+It is impossible to unite Christianity and Islam because the Islam rejects basic doctrines of Christianity.
 Every Moslem should become a Christian right now!!!
 Islam provides no salvation for nobody!
-Jesus saves!
+Only Jesus saves!